 “In some ways, the artistic process of a community artist is diametrically opposed to that of an individual artist.
 The community artist’s job is to serve as a conduit for the hopes, dreams, and expressions of other people.
 The community artist helps give voice to the community through the artist’s organizational skills, their artistic skills, their ability to inspire and their ability to listen.
 Best achieved when their own artistic impulses are put aside, the community artist proceeds with no preconceived ideas of what the resulting work will look like.

-“When community artists work with members of a community to make murals, they co-create beauty.
+“When community artists work with members of a community to make murals or other community art, they co-create beauty.
 However, they do so much more than that – they help make communities healthy places where inhabitants can thrive and do well.
 They serve as conduits for community members to find and express their voices, collaborate with their neighbors and engage in hands-on hard-work that results in tangible evidence that they – and their place in the world – matter.”